Yogesh-K-Matkar/react_concept_react_app/README.md

     2 Types Of Hooks:-

-    A. State Management:-
+    28.1.
+State Management:-
-    a. useState:- The useState hook, when the state variable value gets updated, it renders the components where it is defined.
+    28.1.1 useState:- The useState hook, when the state variable value gets updated, it renders the components where it is defined.

         Syntax:-

           import { useState } from "react";

           const [State Variable, Set State Variable Function]= useState(Initial State Variable Value)

            State Variable/Initial State Variable Value  can store any type of value, such as {}-Object,[]-Array,""-String,1234-Number

-    b. useRefs:- The useRefs hook is used when control values are not tightly bound by any useState hook state variable, meaning an uncontrolled component.
+    28.1.2. useRefs:- The useRefs hook is used when control values are not tightly bound by any useState hook state variable, meaning an uncontrolled component.
     To work on an uncontrolled stateless form or component, then for storing uncontrolled control value useRefs hook is used.
     In vanilla JS, we are accessing the value of the control using the below syntax